 - Your student may return to school with the intention of a fresh start in order to make things better.

-- Your student may opt to return to school for one semester while he explores transfer options and process to make a change for sophomore year.
+- Your student may opt to return to school for one semester while he explores transfer options to make a change for sophomore year.

 - Your student may opt to attempt to transfer to another institution immediately for second semester.

-- Your student may opt to take a break and remain at home, perhaps get a job or do community service, while exploring transfer options for next year.
+- Your student may opt to remain at home, perhaps get a job or do community service, while exploring transfer options for next year.

-- Your student may opt to find a job without the intention to return to school.
+- Your student may opt to find a job without the intention to return to school in the foreseeable future.